 That's a pretty strict definition and it's really difficult!

 However, it is so important to take time away from your business, to recharge and refresh.
 We are not living to work all the time.
 One of the purposes of your business is to help you create the life that you want, to create independence and freedom of choice.
 You won't get that if you have to work 24/7 all the time.

 Direct feed of days free From business as reported by clients in the coaching portal.
-The graph shows the total for all clients:
+The graph shows the total for participating clients: